ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript-tutorial.md

 Open the newly created `script.js` file and add `console.log("amp-script here")`.
 Reload the page and open the [DevTools console](https://developers.google.com/web/tools/chrome-devtools/) to verify it successfully logged "amp-script here".

 [tip type="important"]
 **Important**: amp-script is still in experimental mode.
 You will need to enable it inside the console by running `AMP.toggleExperiment('amp-script')` and confirming that it returns `true`.
-Read more about experimental components [here](https://amp.dev/documentation/guides-and-tutorials/learn/experimental?referrer=ampproject.org).
+Read more about experimental components [here](https://amp.dev/documentation/guides-and-tutorials/learn/experimental).
 [/tip]

 Imported script logic from the `amp-script` `src` attribute is debugged in the console, same as JavaScript inside non-AMP pages.

 # Add logic

 Now that we’ve confirmed our `script.js` file is being injected correctly, let’s add functionality!

-HTML elements inside of the `<amp-script>` component tags are treated as web documents, allowing developers to write JavaScript the same as non-AMP pages, minus [a few small caveats](https://amp.dev/documentation/guides-and-tutorials/develop/custom-javascript?format=websites#api-restrictions).
+HTML elements within the `<amp-script>` tag are now accessible via standard DOM methods from within `script.js`, minus [a few small caveats](https://amp.dev/documentation/guides-and-tutorials/develop/custom-javascript?format=websites#api-restrictions).

 ## Declare elements

-Our password checker need to capture the password input box, declare it inside `script.js`.
+Our password checker needs to capture the password input box, declare it on `script.js`.

 ```js
 const passwordBox = document.getElementById("passwordBox");
 ```

 Like non-AMP pages, we can test if it was captured correctly by logging elements into the console.

 ## Set checks

 The script file will hold all of our password requirement logic by using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) to check that passwords pass validation requirements.
 We want to communicate to our users when each check has been met, so each requirement has its own RegEx.
 Declare the checks object by adding the code below to `script.js`:

 ```js
 const passwordChecks = [